Sean Rose, M.Ed.

 Director of Business Development

 Tracey received her Masters of Applied Positive Psychology from the University of Pennsylvania.
 She is also a Certified Therapeutic Recreation Specialist.
-As a MAPPster and CTRS, Tracey is passionate about focusing on the well-being, strength and positive self-identity development, and self-confidence of young adults.
+As a Positive Psychology Practitioner and CTRS, Tracey is passionate about focusing on the development of well-being, character strengths, positive self-identity, and self-confidence of young adults.
 She also feels strongly about incorporating fun and wonder into all aspects of life.
 Tracey loves being outside and experiencing new things.
 She enjoys hiking, camping, surfing and traveling.

 Tracey can be reached at email@example.com or 484-450-6878.